 How to build a new fence and have your neighbour share the cost

-If your property and your neighbour's are not separated by an adequate fence, you can require your neighbour to contribute half of the cost of building an adequate fend.
-This general rule and the procedure for doing this are contained in the FENCING ACT 1978.
+If your New Zealand property and your neighbour's are not separated by an adequate fence, you can require your neighbour to contribute half of the cost of building an adequate fence.
+This general rule and the procedure for doing this are contained in the NZ FENCING ACT 1978.

 What is an "adequate fence"?